Unless otherwise indicated, forms for the following policies and procedures should be emailed to Student Records (firstname.lastname@example.org)

 If you have any questions about regional relocation, please contact Missy Graf, Academic Administrator.

 More than half of the majors offered in the Dietrich School are also offered as minors.
 A minor is a concentration of designated courses in one subject area; it is noted on your transcript upon graduation, and can be used to fulfill the related area requirement.
 Pitt has a large number of majors and minors so you can develop your own personal college experience.
+Students may complete no more than 3 minors.

 - Multiple Majors